Automation Examples

 In the above, TENANT_ID and ORG_KEY are both provided.
 You must provide one of these two, but to provide both is optional.
 The ORG_KEY value can be specific to the tenant.

-Registering the ND container: automation script
+Registering the ND container: Automation script

 ./jython.sh -Dorg.slf4j.simpleLogger.logFile=System.out -m akana.container --recipe ../recipes/register-container.json --props register-container.properties

-Registering the ND container: results
+Registering the ND container: Results

 Register Container recipe successful